-All full-time and/or degree-seeking students should see an academic advisor in his/her anticipated career area.
-Students are responsible for making an appointment with an advisor to review program development and other matters such as transfer possibilities.
-Students undecided about their majors are advised by personnel in the Student Services Department.
+All full-time and/or degree-seeking students should see a faculty advisor in his/her anticipated career area.
+Students are responsible for making an appointment with a faculty advisor to review program development and other matters such as transfer possibilities.
+Students undecided about their majors are advised by personnel in the Student Success Center.